About 30,000 individuals require emergency treatment, and 150 die every year because of allergic reactions to food.

 Method B

 Under this method, you must ensure that the food allergen appears immediately after or next to the list of ingredients in a “May contains” or “Contains” statement.
-Example: “Contains soy milk”
+Example: “Contains soy milk”.

 Make your food labeling requirements faster with ComplyAI

-Unlisted allergens or mislabelled ingredients can attract expensive food recalls for brands, which can lead you to massive financial losses and reputational damage.
+Unlisted allergens or mislabeled ingredients can attract expensive food recalls for brands, which can lead you to massive financial losses and reputational damage.
 Depending on the size of your company and the scale of production, you could easily be paying more than $10 million in rollback costs.

 With Artwork Flow’s ComplyAI feature, you can effortlessly review, scan, and proof your labels seamlessly.
 With ComplyAI you can build your own rule books according to your regulatory requirements, run QA checks, and meet your regulatory guidelines with ease.